-Colorado Springs Trespass Attorney
+Colorado Springs Trespassing Defense Attorney

 Most of us have an awareness that trespassing is against the law, however, some people do not see it as a crime, or at least not something that they might end up getting sent to prison for, or be fined a lot of money over.

-Criminal Trespass Charges
+Criminal Trespassing Charges

-Trespass is the legal term that is used to describe a person entering another person’s property without permission or without obtaining consent.
+Trespassing is the legal term that is used to describe a person entering another person’s property without permission or without obtaining consent.
 Trespassing is usually only something that a person gets charged for if it appeared that they had criminal intent when they did so.

 Criminal intent can include having the knowledge that the property was private before the entered it.

-First Degree Criminal Trespass
+First Degree Criminal Trespassing

 First-degree trespass means that the person did not have a legal right to be on the property.
 The person knowingly and illegally entered a person’s home or a vehicle that is not theirs with the intent of committing a crime.
 First-degree criminal trespass in Colorado is a Class 5 felony.
 This means those convicted of it can face fines of up to $100,000 and up to three years in prison.

-Criminal trespass is treated very seriously in Colorado.
+Criminal trespassing is treated very seriously in Colorado.
 Some kinds of trespass are treated as a felony and this means that they are very serious.
 Even a misdemeanor trespassing conviction can carry with it the possibility of imprisonment.
 It is important to understand the different levels of charge and the degree and seriousness of them.

-Second Degree Criminal Trespass
+Second Degree Criminal Trespassing

 Second Degree Criminal Trespass can be a Class 4 felony in some cases, such as if the entry was onto agricultural land, with intent to commit a felony.
 In that case, the fine can be up to $500,000 and the sentence can be up to six years in prison.